 You are allowed to download the files below and use them to remix or create you own musical composition under this Creative Commons license.

 it possible to create a musical piece with only one small sound source - like

 a single drop of water?
 Since the greatest rivers, waterfalls and oceans are nothing

-but collections of single water drops (and some fish...), I allowed myself to
+but collections of single water drops (and some fish and plants...), I allowed myself to

 use only this single sound.
 All variations (children) have been developed by manipulating